 - Q How does chronic inflammation affect heart health?

-- Q How can NRF-2 help prevent inflammation and disease?
+- Q How can olive oil help treat inflammation?